LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 Parc Güell was one of the places I was most looking forward to seeing after doing some research on Barcelona.
 It is a public park composed of gardens and buildings designed by, you guessed it, Antoni Gaudí.
 Built between 1900 and 1914, it officially opened to the public in 1926.

 One of the most notable treasures in the park is Gaudí’s own house.
-We really enjoyed walking thru the park and taking in all of the beauty.
+We really enjoyed walking through the park and taking in all of the beauty.
 If you really want to experience everything the park has to offer, you are going to want to plan at least a full half-day to explore.

 The Sagrada Família